Why Google Reviews Aren’t the Best Way to Find a Therapist (and What to Do Instead)

 That may be me.
 It may not be.
 Either way, you deserve a guide, not a Google result.

-👉 Schedule your free 15-minute consultation and let’s talk about what’s possible.
+If you're ready to move from stuck to steady, schedule your free 15-minute consultation and let’s talk about what’s possible.

 About the Author